-In the preschool and kindergarten classrooms students engage in creative arts experiences almost daily.
-The Visual Arts teacher joins the preschool students in their classrooms once a week and offers additional arts experiences to extend their learning and to encourage creativity.
-Kindergarten students have scheduled lessons in the Art room twice a week.
+In the Preschool and Kindergarten classrooms students engage in creative arts experiences almost daily.
+The Visual Arts teacher joins the Preschool students in their classrooms twice a week and offers additional arts experiences to extend their learning and to encourage creativity.
+Kindergarten students have scheduled lessons in the Art room.